wrist mechanics online course featured image

 Driver Grip vs. Iron Grip – Do They Have to Be Different?

-- Some golfers will use the exact same grip on their driver and iron swing, and that is acceptable.
+• Some golfers will use the same grip on their driver and iron swing, and that is acceptable.

 Driver Grip Overview

-The driver is the longest golf club in the bag, making it the hardest to square up and hit straight.
+The driver is the longest club in the bag, which makes it harder to square at impact.
+Your grip needs to support both clubface control and an effective release.

 Iron Grip Overview